I was asked, when bringing over a potato salad to some friends, what the secret is to achieve the look and texture my potatoes had:

 - Smooth outer layer

-- Cut it into approx 1.5 cm cubes (size can vary according to your preferences.)
+- Cut them into approx 1.5 cm cubes (size can vary according to your preferences)

-- Placed it in a pot containing cold water
+- Place the potatoes in a pot containing cold water

-- Add white vinegar (apple, white wine, or any other white vinegar to your choice/red vinegar will work but will also stain the potato) in an amount that equals to approx 5% of the water volume
+- Add white vinegar (apple, white wine or any other white vinegar to your choice/red vinegar will work as well but will stain the potato) in an amount that equals to approx 5% of the water volume

-- First of all, I chose a waxy potato in my case a “desire” type , they are more densed and tend to break less in cooking because of there higher starch content.
+- First of all, I chose a waxy potato – in my case a “desired” type.
+These potatoes are denser and tend to break less while they cook because of their higher starch content

-- The cooking was done in a simmering “temperature” which prevented the cuts bouncing in the pot damaging each others side .
+- The cooking was done in a simmering “temperature” which prevented the potatoes bouncing in the pot damaging each other’s sides

-- The vinegar : acid tends to have an effect on the structure of starch, in our case it makes it more “solid” and that helps to maintain a crisp smooth sides.
+- The vinegar’s acid tends to have an effect on the structure of starch, in our case it makes it more “solid” and helps maintain crisp, smooth sides

-You can add salt, sugar or other spices or condiments to the water that the potato are been cooked , but what is written above is the basics.
+You may add salt, sugar or other spices or condiments to the water the potatoes are being cooked in, but what is written above is the basics.

-This cooking method can serve not only salad but also any other dish that a specific desired texture is wanted.
+This cooking method can serve not only a salad but also any other dish that requires a specifically desired texture.

-Here are links two more articles that refer to the use of potatoes.
+Here are links to two more articles that refer to the use of potatoes.